Menu

 member login contact link

-Teambuilding initiatives won’t cut it for the top team.
+Why most teambuilding initiatives won’t cut it for the top team

 DDI’s 2021 Leadership Report reveals that only one in three CEOs rate their organization’s frontline leadership as ‘very good’ or ‘excellent’.
 And what’s more, they tend to drop their rating of their top team’s effectiveness year on year during their first five years of tenure.